Richard Berry (musician): Settlement of rights to "Louie Louie"

 In the mid-1980s, Berry was living on welfare at his mother's house in South Central Los Angeles.
-Drinks company California Cooler wanted to use "Louie Louie" in a commercial, but discovered it needed Berry's signature to use the song.
-The company asked the Artists Rights Society to locate him, and a lawyer visited Berry.
-The lawyer mentioned the possibility of Berry's taking action to gain the rights to his song.
+Beverage company California Cooler wanted to use "Louie Louie" in a commercial, but discovered it The company asked the Artists Rights Society to locate him, and a lawyer visited Berry.
+The lawyer mentioned the possibility of Berry's taking action to gain back the rights to his song.
 The publishers settled out of court, making Berry a millionaire.

 Later years

 In the early 1980s, Berry recorded a duet with his ex-wife Dorothy titled 'The World Needs Peace'.
 He re-recorded it a few years later in a gospel version retitled "What We Need", with his six children providing backup harmony vocals.

 During the 1980s, "Louie Louie" received a number of accolades, with hundreds of cover versions issued on CD compilations and played on radio marathons.
 He continued to play shows and in 1993 played two sets at the 100 Club in London.